-- The image deterioration point depends on the image size (page 63).
+- The image deterioration point depends on the image size (page 62).
 The smaller the image size, the higher the zoom factor you can use before reaching the image deterioration point. - Though digital zoom generally causes a deterioration of image quality, some digital zoom without image deterioration is possible with image sizes of "5M (2560 × 1920 pixels)" and smaller.
 The range in which you can use digital zoom without image deterioration is indicated on the display.
-The deterioration point depends on the image size. - When shooting with "Auto Framing", the image size is fixed at 5M (2560 x 1920 pixels) and the Undeteriorated Image Quality Range is 3X.
+The deterioration point depends on the image size. - The digital zoom range of the zoom indicator is shown on the monitor screen only while "Digital Zoom" is turned on.